mail-in-a-box/mailinabox/README.md

 For more information on how Mail-in-a-Box handles your privacy, see the [security details page](security.md).

-Authenticity
+The Security
 ------------

+See the [security guide](security.md) for more information about the box's security configuration (TLS, password storage, etc).

-I sign the release tags.
+I sign the release tags on git.
 To verify that a tag is signed by me, you can perform the following steps:

 	# Download my PGP key.
 	$ curl -s https://keybase.io/joshdata/key.asc | gpg --import